The 6 things to look at to date a Cuban box are

 [1] Four Language Backstrip

-This strip is pasted inside the box below the inner label on the back panel of Cuban boxes sold off island since the early 1940’s.
-Identifies a box imported into the US as being 1942-1962 or later.
-I’m happy to hear from anyone who has the exact years of use.
+This multi-lingual strip has been pasted inside the box below the inner label on the back panel of Cuban boxes sold off island since the early 1930’s.
+I would very much like to hear from anyone who has the exact years of use. <Tony@CigarHistory.info>

 [2] Guarantee Stamp